 Competitions that appear in the FIS Calendar may only take place on competition courses or jumping hills homologated by the FIS.
-The homologation certificate number must be indicated when applying for the inclusion of competition in the FIS Calendar.
+The homologation certificate number must be indicated when applying for the inclusion of the competition in the FIS Calendar.
+In a number of Snowboard, Freestyle Ski, Freeski events the course or facility is built up for each competition that therefore do not have a permanent homologation.
+The course or facility approval process is therefore defined in the respective rules

-202.1.2.4 Publication of the FIS Calendar The FIS calendar is published by FIS on the FIS website www.fis-ski.com.
+202.1.2.4 Publication of the FIS Calendar

+The FIS calendar is published by FIS on the FIS website www.fis-ski.com.
 It will be updated to reflect cancellations, postponements and other changes continuously by FIS.